EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 The main access point for consumers is the Central ORD API Endpoint.
 The ORD system consists of different components:

  - Ingestion.
 This component will take care of the ingestion of observation data both via push and pull mechanisms.
  - Input decoder.
 This component is called upon by the Ingestion component for decoding radar files input.
-It will use extract form OPERA metadata database and OSCAR to retrieve missing radar site metadata.
+It will extract metadata from OPERA metadata database and OSCAR to retrieve missing radar site metadata.
  - Notification service.
 This component provides notifications to the external systems as soon as new data is ingested, so the data can be pulled by the external systems.
-All data is made avaialble is the notifictions trough links to dataset stored in EWC object-store or in local datastor localy at NMS or in NMS tennency.
+All data is made avaialble is the notifictions trough links to dataset stored in EWC object-store or other storage systems that alous open data for download wia web.
+Eg. datastor localy at NMS or in NMS tennency at EWC
  - Metadata store.
 The main storage component for data and metadata.
 It has the memory of a goldfish: it will hold the data only for 24 hours.
  - Search and access API's.
 The endpoint for both the Central ORD API endpoint and external WIS2.0 services.
  - Logging, monitoring, alerting and reporting.
 This component will do the logging, monitoring and alerting for all the components within the ORD local instance.
 It will also produce reports with metrics based of the [Key Performance Indicators (KPIs)](https://github.com/EURODEO/openradardata-requirements/blob/main/KPI_documentation.md).